not-elm/bevy-input-sequence/README.md

 ## Send an Event on Gamepad Button Sequence

 Gamepads have something that keyboards don't: identity problems.
 Which player hit the button sequence may be important to know.
-So the systems it accepts will take an input of `Gamepad`.
+So the systems it accepts take an input of `Gamepad`.

 ```rust